pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 suddenly I get the transaction, sorry.
 It's not.
-It has been rejected, because it has been spent already on here.
+It has been rejected, because it has been spent already over here.
-But here's the way with my car.
+But he is away with my car.
 And then I'm in trouble.
 And that's the reason why you should wait six transactions which is approximately 10 minutes each.
 So we always get a block after 10 minutes before you really sell something valuable.
-Selling the pixel, so it doesn't matter.
+Selling a pizza or so, then it doesn't matter.
 But we wouldn't make such a big deal about it.
 Some questions?

-I did not have any understanding why I would with the same amount of transactions choose the one with the lower loans.
+student: I did not understand why I would with the same amount of transactions choose the one with the lower nonce.

-Decision.
+prof: Decision.
-OK.
-Because the lower loans is not difficult to find than a higher loan.
+Because the lower nonce is more difficult to find than a higher nonce.

-How does it affect them?
+student: How does it affect me?

-Because it doesn't affect you.
+prof: It doesn't affect you.
 That's the miners' decision.
 It's just a rule that's being implemented in the protocol.

-And the second one would be why would I wait six transactions?
+student: And the second one would be why would I wait six transactions if there is no reason to make a mistake?

-There are reasons not to detect the issue.
-It's just a recommendation.
+prof: It's just a recommendation.
 It could be that again, we have this.
-It's just a matter that we say, OK, after six transactions, the whole chain will not stable.
+It's just a matter that we say, OK, after six transactions, the whole chain is unstable.
 And on the other hand, after six transactions, even with something like a 51% attack, it's somehow, with a 51% attack, it's somehow very difficult really to modify six blocks back.
 Yeah.
 That's the point.

+### 51% attack

-60% to 51% attack is that we have 51% of the mining pool available for you so that you somehow can do something that you somehow manipulate the previous block.
+**51% attack** is that we have 51% of the mining pool available to you so that you somehow can do something that you somehow manipulate the previous block.
 And you have so much computing power that you can manipulate the previous block, that block,